microsoft/finops-toolkit/docs/_resources/errors.md

 Unable to identify the version of FinOps hubs from the settings file.
 Please verify settings are correct.
 FinOps hubs 0.1.1 and earlier does not work with this Power BI report.

-**Mitigation**: Upgrade to the latest version of [FinOps hubs](../_reporting/hubs/README.md) or download Power BI reports from https://github.com/microsoft/finops-toolkit/releases/tag/v0.1.1
+**Mitigation**: Upgrade to the latest version of [FinOps hubs](../hubs/finops-hubs-overview.md) or download Power BI reports from the [FinOps toolkit v0.1.1 release](https://github.com/microsoft/finops-toolkit/releases/tag/v0.1.1).

 <br>